arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-proto-kit-me/features.md

 </Feature>

 <Feature title="Portenta Mid Carrier" image="connection">
-The Portenta Mid Carrier is a versatile prototyping tool that enhances Portenta family boards with access to its high-density signals and features like Ethernet, Mini PCIe, camera connectors, CAN lines and microSD support.
-It is ideal for applications such as machine vision, smart cities and remote maintenance.
+The Portenta Mid Carrier is a versatile prototyping tool that enhances Portenta family boards with access to its high-density signals and features like Ethernet, Mini PCIe, camera connectors, CAN lines, microSD support, and 4G connectivity via the Arduino Pro 4G Module.
+It is ideal for applications such as machine vision, smart cities, and remote maintenance.
 <FeatureWrapper>
 <FeatureLink title="Read More" url="/hardware/portenta-mid-carrier"/>
 </FeatureWrapper>